csc301-winter-2020/team-project-15-kingsway_college_school/README.md

 ![student storyboard](deliverables/deliverable-1/workflow.jpg)

+# Web Appplication
+Screenshots here!
+Little summary,
+link to folder and direction to read readme

-# Check out the Mobile and Web READMEs
+# Mobile Application
-Go to the Frontend Web and Frontend Mobile folders to check out their extensive READMEs
+Screenshots here!
+Little summary,
+link to folder and direction to read readme

 # Team
 > Read more about how we organized our team in our initial [planning document](deliverables/deliverable-1/planning.md)